-Today we’re chatting all-things breakfast—specifically, healthy breakfast ideas for hormone balance!
+Today we’re chatting about all-things breakfast—specifically, healthy breakfast ideas for hormone balance.
 As an early riser, this topic is near and dear to my heart.
 I often go to bed excited for my morning meal.
-Additionally, scoping out Denver’s best brunch and coffee spots is a weekend habit.
 With that in mind, do you prioritize breakfast?
 And is your plate satisfying and nutritious?
 Are you hungry shortly after waking—or do you wait hours for your first meal?
 In the spirit of hormonal balance and connecting with your natural appetite, let’s dive into the power of a balanced breakfast.

 why you shouldn’t start your day with sugar